Chocolate Matzah Toffee

 Instead of lining the pan with matzah, simply line with saltines to cover the entire pan.
 Make sure not to use a flavored cracker – this recipe has plenty of flavor on its own!

-Preheat the oven to 350 F. Line a baking sheet with parchment paper.
 Top baking sheet with matzah, breaking as needed to make sure the entire baking sheet is covered.

-Add butter and brown sugar to a pot over medium high heat.
-Bring mixture to a boil, stirring consistently.
 Once it’s boiling, continue to cook and stir for a few more minutes, until the mixture is thick and foamy.

 Pour mixture over the matzah, using a spatula to spread it evenly.
 Place in the preheated oven and bake for 10-15 minutes, until a hard toffee has formed.

-Pour chocolate chips over the toffee immediately after taking it out of the oven.
 Using a spatula, spread chocolate chips until they’re melted and evenly cover the matzah toffee.

 Add rainbow sprinkles or any other toppings of choice on top.

-Refrigerate to set
+Refrigerate

-Place in the refrigerator to harden for at least 2 hours.
+Place in the refrigerator to harden for at least 1 hour.

 Remove from the refrigerator and cut into squares.
-Store in the refrigerator.

 Notes

 • Storage: Store matzah toffee in an airtight container in the fridge.
 It will last for a week.
-Or, store it in an airtight container in the freezer for up to 1 month.
+Or store it in an airtight container in the freezer for up to 1 month.

 Course: Dessert